Business Structure

 When two or more people own a business entity, it is referred to as a partnership venture.
 These are similar to sole proprietorship as the entity does not have a separate legal recognition in the market.
 Instead, the enterprise and the owners are considered as single entities.

 This is a business structure where each owner actively participates in the daily business operations.
-They take all decisions about the growth and expansion of the businesses collectively.
+They take all decisions about growth and expansion collectively, often governed by an operating agreement, especially in multi-member LLCs.
 Plus, the revenues and liabilities are shared equally among all the partners.

 While filing taxes, each partner must fill up Form 1065 and draft reports per their share of profits and losses in the business.
 This way, the taxes and returns are filed along with their respective individual tax returns.